ppozzi/SLM-3dPointCloud/readme.txt

 Quick guide to the installation and setup of CUDA/pyCUDA:

-- Install the pycuda toolkit (https://developer.nvidia.com/pycuda)
+- Install the cuda toolkit (https://developer.nvidia.com/cuda-downloads)
 - Install a recent version of visual studio (https://visualstudio.microsoft.com/it/downloads/)
-- Add to the system PATH environmental variable the visual studio installation subfolder containing the cl.exe file
+- Add to the system PATH environmental variable the location of the file "cl.exe" within the visual studio installation folder. (beware, the path to the file itself is needed, not just the path to the folder containing the file.)
-- Install pyCUDA either through pip (pip install pycuda), or in case of failure, through Christoph Golke's pre-compiled binary (https://www.lfd.uci.edu/~gohlke/pythonlibs/#pycuda)
+- Install pyCUDA either through pip (pip install pycuda), or in case of failure, through Christoph Gohlke's pre-compiled binary (https://www.lfd.uci.edu/~gohlke/pythonlibs/#pycuda)

 Quick guide to the installation and setup of pyglfw: